mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 // }
 ```

-Notice how the inner object is still immutable!
-You'd have to mark that as
+Notice how the inner object (`author`) is still inferred with `readonly` fields!
+You'd have to mark that object type as
 mutable as well to change its inferred type.

 ### Inference of unions

-Exactly as typescript a Mondrian union is inferred as a union of two or more types.
+Exactly like TypeScript unions, a Mondrian union is inferred as a union of the inferred types of its variants.

 ```ts showLineNumbers
 const Response = model.union({